David da Silva

-David Aparecido da Silva (born 12 November 1989), commonly known as David da Silva, is a Brazilian professional footballer who plays as a striker for Liga 1 club Persib Bandung.
+David Aparecido da Silva (born 12 November 1989) is a Brazilian professional footballer who plays as a striker for Super League club Malut United.

 Career

 Shelbourne

 On 11 August 2011, Da Silva signed a contract with League of Ireland club Shelbourne.
-He made his League of Ireland debut on 13 August 2011 as he came on as a substitute at the 86th minute for Philip Hughes in a 3–1 win over Longford Town.
+He made his League of Ireland debut on 13 August 2011 as he came on as a substitute in the 86th minute for Philip Hughes in a 3–1 win over Longford Town.
 He played his first home game for Drumcondra-based club at the Tolka Park on 3 October 2011 in a 4–3 win over Limerick in the quarter-finals of the 2011 FAI Cup.
-He came on as a substitute at the 89th minute for Hughes in a 1–1 draw against St Patrick's Athletic in the semi-finals.
+He came on as a substitute in the 89th minute for Hughes in a 1–1 draw against St Patrick's Athletic in the semi-finals.

 Persebaya Surabaya

 In 2018, Da Silva was signed for Persebaya Surabaya to play in Indonesia President's Cup and Liga 1 in the 2018 season, Da Silva made his Persebaya debut in a pre-season 2018 Indonesia President's Cup against Madura United on 28 January 2018 On 30 March 2018, Da Silva made his league debut as a substitute by Rishadi Fauzi in a 1–1 draw against Persela Lamongan.
 And he also scored his first goal for the team, he scored in the 70th minute at Surajaya Stadium.
 On 13 April, Da Silva scored his first Persebaya hat-trick in a 1–4 away win against TIRA-Persikabo at Sultan Agung Stadium.
 On 5 August, Da Silva scored a brace in Persebaya's 3–1 home win against Persela Lamongan.
 On 22 September, Da Silva scored a hat-trick in a 4–1 victory at PS Mitra Kukar, become a player with second hat-trick for the club at the season, he also scored his third hat-trick for the club in a 2–5 away win against Bali United on 18 November.

 While he had a good season in his first year in Indonesia with 23 league appearances and scored 20 goals from a total of 60 goals with Persebaya in 2018 Liga 1, Da Silva decided to South Korea at the end of the contract year.